 Tifanee's research elevates Black student voice as they describe how their public schooling experiences influenced their decisions to (not) pursue teaching as a viable career path.

 Tifanee McCaskill was raised in Pikesville, Baltimore, Maryland.
 The daughter of an educator, Tifanee received a BA in Mathematics and Secondary Education and M.Ed in Curriculum and Instruction from Salisbury University.
 After teaching secondary mathematics for 13 years, Tifanee is currently pursuing a PhD in Urban Education at UMD.
-Tifanee serves as a co-chair for the TLPL Graduate Student Association.
+Tifanee currently teaches in the Academic Achievement Program.

 2023 Finalist, Graduate Student Distinguished Service Award, UMD